pytorch/xla/.github/ci.md

 We have two build paths for each CI run:

-- `torch_xla`: we build the main package to support for both TPU and GPU[^1], along with a CPU build of `torch` from HEAD.
+- `torch_xla`: we build the main package to support both TPU and GPU[^1], along with a CPU build of `torch` from HEAD.
 This build step exports the `torch-xla-wheels` artifact for downstream use in tests.
   - Some CI tests also require `torchvision`.
 To reduce flakiness, we compile `torchvision` from [`torch`'s CI pin](https://github.com/pytorch/pytorch/blob/main/.github/ci_commit_pins/vision.txt).
   - C++ tests are piggybacked onto the same build and uploaded in the `cpp-test-bin` artifact.
 - `torch_xla_cuda_plugin`: the XLA CUDA runtime can be built independently of either `torch` or `torch_xla` -- it depends only on our pinned OpenXLA.
 Thus, this build should be almost entirely cached, unless your PR changes the XLA pin or adds a patch.